FDM vs SLS 3D Printing – What They Mean and When to Use Them

 What finish quality do I need?

 Based on the answers to these questions, you can choose one printing technology or the other.
-Objectively, SLS prints tend to look a bit more like actual products, either industrial products, or consumer products, since the layers are rarely visible.
+Objectively, SLS prints tend to look a bit more like actual products, either industrial products or consumer products, since the layers are rarely visible.
 On the other side, FDM printers are so popular that there is a humongous variety of filaments, colors, textures, etc. Luckily, we also offer a wide range of 3D printing materials, colors and finishes that can give your object a finished product look when it comes to printing with the SLS technology, and we are constantly seeking to offer more materials, finishes and colors.
 For instance, you can try Nylon 3D printing, and many other powder materials, on our online platform.

 If you want to have a first idea of how a 3D printing online service works, upload your 3D file!

 Curious about 3D printing?
 Our online resources are here to give you a hand thanks to a large knowledge base!
-For instance, learn more about the others printing methods, such as Direct Metal Laser Sintering (DMLS) or HP Multi Jet Fusion.
+For instance, learn more about the other printing methods, such as Direct Metal Laser Sintering (DMLS) or HP Multi Jet Fusion.
 We also help you to create the best 3D models with many tips on how to design for additive manufacturing.
 You can also learn more about the numerous materials and applications of additive manufacturing in our dedicated blog where we share all the latest 3D printing news.